cpeytier/OIC_Process_Labs/Lab1.md

 In our case, we just want a few fields to remain, and we will also add a new message to that form.

-1. From the form’s properties (Make sure you have *not* clicked on any fields:
+1. From the formâ€™s properties (Make sure you have *not* clicked on any fields:
     You may need to click somewhere on the from, out of a field), scroll down to *Presentations*

-2. Click the “+” sign to add a new presentation
+2. Click the â€œ+â€ sign to add a new presentation

 ![https://github.com/cpeytier/new_OIC_Process_labs/raw/master/media/](media/3d79f58ba64e331b965dbcfa8d231e66.png)